 - Check that you aren’t over-posting

-- Analyze your political and social media posts and compare them to those of your opponents
+- Analyze your political and social media posts and compare them to your opponents.

-- Identify the key demographics you are trying to reach with your political and social media posts.
+- Identify the key demographics you want to reach with your political and social media posts.

 - Evaluate whether or not you are successfully reaching those demographics